ftCLI/PyFontConverter/README.md

 ## Usage

-font-converter COMMAND [ARGS]
+`font-converter COMMAND [ARGS]`

 ## Arguments

 ### INPUT_PATH

 All font-converter subcommands process files in the given path.
 The INPUT_PATH argument can be a single font file or a folder containing one or more fonts.
-In case a directory is passed as INPUT_PATH, all fonts stored in it will be processed, with the exclusion of fonts stored in subdirectories.
+In case a directory is passed as INPUT_PATH, all fonts stored in it will be processed.

 ## Common options